dandax123/Linux-like-ACM-implementation/README.md

 Access Control model implementation.

-C++ code to simulate permissions handling accross objects for different users and groups.
+C++ code to simulate permissions handling across objects for different users and groups.

+Run with DevC++ or any c++ compiler.